-In addition to the hot meal, the children eat fresh fruit in the morning at 9am and have a healthy snack at 3.00pm (bread/crackers and yoghurt/milk) and 5.15pm in the afternoon (vegetables or other healthy snacks like tomatoes, cucumber, paprika, carrots and etc.).
+In addition to the hot meal, the children eat fresh seasonal fruit in the morning at 9 AM, a healthy snack (bread/crackers and yoghurt/milk)at 3.00 PM and 5.15 PM in the afternoon another healthy snack such as tomatoes, cucumber, paprika, carrots.

 Safety and hygiene